Lalla ez-Zhar Mosque: Decoration

 The mosque is noted for its exquisite decoration in spite of its size.
 Most notably, its entrance portal is made of carved stone (relatively rare for Marinid mosques) featuring geometric patterns and muqarnas.
-A legend claims that the stone portal was carved in al-Andalus (Muslim Spain) under commission from Abu Inan and then transported to Fes.
+A legend claims that the stone portal was carved in al-Andalus (Muslim Spain) under commission from Abu Inan and then transported to Fez.
 An Arabic inscription carved in the stone over the entrance praises Abu Inan and records the date of the mosque's foundation.

 The mosque has an ornate minaret whose facades are covered with alternating darj-wa-ktaf motifs (similar to the Grand Mosque of Fes el-Jdid) and whose main shaft is crowned by a wide bad of zellij or mosaic tilework in geometric patterns.
 The most notable interior decoration is around the mihrab, which has richly-carved stucco decoration.